 PDF files are designed to be consistently viewable and printable across different platforms.
 They are commonly used for distributing documents on the web, and the format is now an official ISO standard for document interchange.
 PDFs are editable in many graphics applications and retain map georeference information, annotation, labeling, and feature attribute data.
 PDF exports support font embedding.

-To export a PDF file, complete the following steps:
+To export a PDF document, complete the following steps:

 Make sure a map, layout, or report view is active.
 On the Share tab, click Export Map , Export Layout , or Export Report , depending on the active view, to open the Export pane.